NerdLang/Nerd/README.md

 npm i -g nerdlang
 ```

+You also need GCC or Clang, with support of c++17.
 Once done, you can start to compile Nerd files.

 ```bash
 nerd myfile.nd --run